agat27/DataAnalytics/README.md

 # DataAnalytics
 Files and assigments of Agata Swatowska.
-AGH University of Science and Technology
+AGH University of Science and Technology.
 Automatics and robotics